enriquef13/AMDP_Thesis/README.md

 ### find_joint_lengths
 iLogic script to automatically detect all the joint lengths between components in an Autodesk Inventor assembly.
 This is performed using geometric proximity between parts.

+### optimizer
+Program to automatically generate an automation friendly, low-cost water distribution or water collection sub-module.
+Dependencies are as follows:
+- numpy 2.2.6
+- pandas 2.2.3
+- openpyxl 3.1.5
+- scipy 1.15.3
+- matplotlib 3.10.0
+- xlwings 0.32.1

 ## Authors

 - **Enrique Flores**